 The Urbanism track is one of five specialisation tracks within the Architecture, Urbanism and Building Sciences master programme.
 On graduation, students receive Master of Science degree in Architecture, Urbanism and Building Sciences (Urbanism track).

-With the Architecture, Landscape Architecture or Urbanism track you can register in the Dutch Register of Architects and apply for the title of Architect, Landscape Architect or Urban Designer in the Netherlands after completing a period of professional work experience (beroepservaringperiode).
+With the Architecture, Landscape Architecture or Urbanism track you can register in the Dutch Register of Architects and apply for the title of Architect, Landscape Architect or Urban Designer in the Netherlands, respectively, after completing a period of professional work experience (beroepservaringperiode).
+The Building Technology and Management in the Built Environment tracks do not allow you to register in the Dutch Register of Architects.
 Read more